x

 BACKGROUND

 The use of fluorinated substances harming the ozone layer has been severely regulated, under the Montreal Protocol, with some substances banned and replaced by HFCs (hydrofluorocarbons) and PFCs (perfluorinated compounds).
-However, these alternative substances are also potent greenhouse gases, and are restricted by the Kyoto Protocol.
+However, these alternative substances are also potent greenhouse gases and are restricted by the Kyoto Protocol.
 The emissions of HFC in the EU is increasing, despite a reduction in overall emissions of greenhouse gases.
-In Poland, HFC emissions in 2014 were 88 times higher than in 1995,due to a rapid increase in use of cooling and air condition devices.
-The EU Regulation EU 517/2014 puts forward a target for reducing the use of fluorinated greenhouse gases by 80% in 2030.
+The EU Regulation 2024/573 on fluorinated greenhouse gases lays down rules on use, recovery, recycling, reclamation and destruction of fluorinated greenhouse gases.
 One way of reducing HFC emissions is separation and the conversion of used refrigerants into full-value refrigerants.
 This will avoid emissions related to the current process of burning waste refrigerants.
 Effective implementation of such measures requires awareness raising amongst producers, and acceptance by the public.

 OBJECTIVES

-The overall objective of the Refrigerants LIFE Cycle project is to limit the emission of fluorinated greenhouse gases into the atmosphere by the refrigeration and air-conditioning sector.
-It is assumed that at the end of the project, an HFC emission reduction of 74 000 t CO2 equivalent/year will be achieved.
+The overall objective of the Refrigerants LIFE Cycle project was to limit the emissions of fluorinated greenhouse gases into the atmosphere by the refrigeration and air-conditioning sector.
+It was assumed that at the end of the project, an HFC emission reduction of 74 000 tonnes of CO2 equivalent/year would be achieved.

 RESULTS